ATRIUM - Architecture of Totalitarian Regimes of the 20th century In Europe's Urban Memory

 The cities involved all display examples of architecture or urban design deriving from a totalitarian period, often with strong connections to the regimes.
-Forlì, Predappio, Tresigallo and many other Italian cities have important buildings or neighbourhoods deriving directly from Mussolini’s regime.
-Labin, Rasa and Uble in Croatia also host important examples of fascist architecture.
-Furthermore, the county of Iasi, in Romania, and Sofia and Dimitrovgrad, in Bulgaria, have many examples of architecture deriving from the totalitarian regimes of the period of Soviet influence.
+Forlì, Predappio, Ferrara, Tresigallo and many other Italian cities have important buildings or neighbourhoods deriving directly from Mussolini’s regime.
+Labin, Raša and Lastovo-Üble in Croatia and Tirana in Albania also host important examples of Fascist and Communist architecture.
+Furthermore, the county of Iaşi, in Romania, and Sofia and Dimitrovgrad, in Bulgaria, have many examples of architecture deriving from the totalitarian regimes of the period of Soviet influence.

-The Atrium cultural route permits exploration of the sociological, ideological and geographical complexities of the history of these regimes as viewed through the prism of urban landscapes in different cities.
-The traveller can find extensive information about the different sites through an online catalogue supported by resources such as photos and images, videos, audio files and oral testimonies.
+The ATRIUM cultural route permits exploration of the sociological, ideological and geographical complexities of the history of these regimes as viewed through the prism of urban landscapes in different cities.
+The traveller can find extensive information about the different sites through the website www.atriumroute.eu, including many resources such as photos and images, videos, audio files and oral testimonies.

 Council of Europe values